 Then the staff gage is attached to a 2″ x 8″, using screws or small bolts.
 Staff gages vary in width from 1″ to 4″; the usual USGS Style C staff gages are 2-1/2″ wide.
 Once the staff gage is screwed on, the board is U-bolted to the pipe.

-If the reservoir is deeper than 6 feet, and most are, then staged staff gages may be needed.
-The first gage is installed at the top, going from, say, 6 feet to 12 feet.
+If the reservoir is deeper than your staff gage length (6 feet as shown here), and most are, then staged staff gages will be needed.
+For example, a first gage is installed at the top, going from, say, 6 feet to 12 feet.
 The second, lower staff gage is installed from 0 feet to 6 feet, and 6 feet is exactly the same elevation on both staff gages.
-In the photo below, there are 3 staged staff gages to measure 18 feet in elevation.
+In the photo below, there are 3 staged staff gages to measure 18 feet in elevation: 0 to 6 feet, 6 feet to 12 feet, and 12 feet to 18 feet.
 The top of the third, lowest staff gage can be seen in the bottom right corner.

 What if a pond is full, or mostly full?
 It is still possible to install a staff gage, but it will be harder.
 Boats or rafts will be needed, and the pipe with the board already attached has to be put in place and held vertical while being driven.
 If the total depth is greater than 6 feet, then a longer pipe, board, and staff gage will be needed, and the combined weight will be that much greater.
 Hint: tie a rope and buoy to the pipe so when if it slips and sinks, it can be pulled up again.